-Rubella or German measles is defined as a viral infection.
+Rubella or German measles is a viral infection.
 It is generally a mild condition that settles within 7-10 days without requiring treatment.

 How does rubella spread?

 Rubella is brought about by the togavirus.
 It spreads in the same manner as the flu or cold via droplets from the nose or throat from an infected individual.

 One can become infection if exposed to these droplets, but it might take 2-3 weeks for the signs to manifest.
 If an individual has rubella, he/she is infectious to others for up to a week before the symptoms arise and for up to 4 days once the rash initially appears.

 - Reddish-pinkish rash comprised of small spots